curityio/istio-demo-installation/README.md

 ## Use the System

-Browse to these working URLs:
+The goal is to browse to these working URLs, though the second does not work currently:

 - https://admin.example.com/admin
 - https://login.example.com/oauth/v2/oauth-anonymous/.well-known/openid-configuration

-Log in to the HAAPI Web Sample with these details:
+Once working you will be able to do a login using the HAAPI Web Sample:

 - https://login.example.com/demo-client.html
 - john.doe